Hypercubed/BoostArray/README.md

 myArray.$forEach(myFunc);
 ```

 This will boost all JavaScript arrays.
 All JavaScript arrays will now have the fast "boosted" methods.

-In general extending  JavaScript natives is not recommended (see [Extending JavaScript Natives](http://javascriptweblog.wordpress.com/2011/12/05/extending-javascript-natives/)) and may break other libraries.
+> Note: In general extending JavaScript natives is not recommended (see [Extending JavaScript Natives](http://javascriptweblog.wordpress.com/2011/12/05/extending-javascript-natives/)) and may break other libraries.
 Use with caution.

 ## As a boosting toolset